 Highlights: Kind, Curious, Courageous

 There are few sights as funny and cute as the Dachshund.
 The world-famous wiener dog was bred in Germany, but have become a massive hit around the world.
-In fact, they’re the 9th most popular dog breed in the USA.
+In fact, they’re the ninth most popular dog breed in America today.

 Don’t judge them so quick based off their short, stubby legs and elongated bodies.
-Doxies are deceivingly fast and known to be skilled hunters of small prey (especially with as rabbits and badgers).
-But in the home, they’re loving lap dogs.
+Doxies can be a handful, as they’re deceivingly fast and known to be skilled hunters of small prey (especially with as rabbits and badgers).

 - These dogs are famously known for their nickname, the wiener dog.
 However, the original name of the hotdog was the dachshund sausage.